Evangelion: 1.0 You Are (Not) Alone: Design and scenography

 Ikuto Yamashita returned to work on mecha design.
 He decided not to change the mecha designs too much: the Positron Rifle and Unit-01, for example, kept the same pose and position even in the Rebuild.
 The artist also resumed some ideas discarded during the production of the series, published at the time in an artbook named Sore o Nasumono.
 During the production of Evangelion, Yamashita designed the Eva units with completely dark livery, simple orange and green luminescent inserts shining through the darkness.
 For the Rebuild, he was able to recover the original idea from twelve years earlier and added the luminous inserts to Eva-01.
-Anno was particularly inspired by Ultraman and the Schoker members from Kamen Rider.
+Anno was particularly inspired by Ultraman and the Shocker members from Kamen Rider.
 He wanted to replicate the sense of fear communicated by tokusatsu products, where dark giants would suddenly find themselves in bloody night battles, with the only thing visually emerging from the darkness were their frightening glowing eyes.
 Anno himself helped with the design of the Eva simulator visible during Shinji's training, which Higuchi compared to the God Warrior from Nausicaä of the Valley of the Wind (1984) and the Destroid Monster from Superdimensional Fortress Macross, two productions that Anno had participated in.

 Takeshi Honda was called to Khara while he was working on another production.
 He was in charge of the design of the Eva units, the Positron Rifle, and other mechanical equipment; he also wanted to work on special effects, but due to lack of time he left the task to others.
 Honda also did not make original drawings, limiting himself mostly to correcting those that already exist.
 At first, he thought to give the Eva units a thin body, but to give a sense of heaviness and meet the needs of the director he thickened the humanoids.
 He also had regrets about the television series: given the limited resources, Honda had to limit the lines used in the mecha design on Evangelion.
 For the Rebuild, he was able to draw all the mechanical details properly.
 The artist also changed the proportions of the mechas, while not changing anything substantial in terms of performance.
 He received no special requests from Anno, feeling freedom in the process.